ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 {:tip: .tip}
 {:pre: .pre}

-# Private and Public Subnets with VPC
+# Private and public subnets in a Virtual Private Cloud

-This tutorial walks you through creating your own IBM Cloud Virtual Private Cloud (VPC) with a public subnet for resources that must be exposed to the outside world and a private subnet for resources that should never be directly accessed from the outside world.
-Instances on such a subnet could be your backend database or some secret store that you do not want to be publicly available.
-You will also define Access Control Lists with Inbound and Outbound rules for subnet Isolation.
+This tutorial walks you through creating your own {{site.data.keyword.vpc_full}} (VPC) with a public and a private subnet and a virtual server instance in each subnet.
+The public subnet is used for resources that must be exposed to the outside world.
+Resources with restricted access that should never be directly accessed from the outside world are placed within the private subnet.
+Instances on such a subnet could be your backend database or some secret store that you do not want to be publicly accessible.
+You will also define Access Control Lists (ACLs) with inbound and outbound rules for subnet isolation.

-A VPC is your own cloud on a cloud infrastructure with a logical isolation from other virtual networks.
+A VPC is your own, private cloud on shared cloud infrastructure with a logical isolation from other virtual networks.

-A subnetwork([subnet](https://cloud.ibm.com/docs/infrastructure/vpc/vpc-glossary.html#subnet)) is an IP address range, bound to a single zone, which cannot span multiple zones or regions.
-A subnet can span the entirety of the zone in the IBM Cloud VPC.
+A [subnet](https://cloud.ibm.com/docs/infrastructure/vpc/vpc-glossary.html#subnet) is an IP address range.
+It is bound to a single zone and cannot span multiple zones or regions.
 For the purposes of VPC, the important characteristic for a subnet is the fact that subnets can be isolated from one another, as well as being interconnected in the usual way.
 Subnet isolation can be accomplished by Network [Access Control Lists](https://cloud.ibm.com/docs/infrastructure/vpc/vpc-glossary.html#access-control-list) (ACLs) that act as firewalls to control the flow of data packets among subnets.
 Similarly, security groups act as virtual firewalls to control the flow of data packets to and from individual virtual server instances (VSIs).
 {:shortdesc}

 - software defined network